emericg/MobileUI_demo/README.md

 ## License

-The MobileUI_demo project, as well as the MobileUI module are licensed under the [MIT license](LICENSE).
+The MobileUI_demo project, just like the MobileUI module, is licensed under the [MIT license](LICENSE).

 > Emeric Grange <emeric.grange@gmail.com>